claraj/Android2417ExamplesKOTLIN/AuroraForecast/README.md

 Issues and TODOs

 * notification icon not showing
-* replace textview with list view
-* or maybe a graph?
-* Swipe left/right for table and graph
 * use a listenable worker instead of a worker to handle success/failure
-* How to rename it in a lambda

 Kotlin co-routines?